Irozaih/trillo/README.md

 - [BEM Methodology](http://getbem.com/): A CSS methodology that helps us to easier organize our CSS code and prevent headaches caused by thinking how to name a CSS class.
 - [Can I use](https://caniuse.com/): A tool which provides us with up-to-date browser support tables for support of front-end web technologies on desktop and mobile web browsers.
 - [Tiny PNG](https://tinypng.com/): A tool for smart PNG and JPEG compression

 ---

+### Additional Challenges

+- [ ] Display a menu with actions when clicked on user icon
+- [ ] Display a menu with messages when clicked on message icon
+- [ ] Display a menu with bookmarks when clicked on bookmark icon
+- [ ] Display a search suggestions menu when typing in search input
+- [X] Create captions for gallery images
+- [X] Make the page 100% responsive (`< 500px`)

+---